How to Become a Saint

 Yes Lord, I Hear You

-God wants us happy loving Him, not sin or the world’s pleasures that keep us from Him.
+God wants us happy loving Him, not sin or the world’s pleasures, which keep us from Him.
 And if we desire to let it all go, God will teach us His blessed ways.
 To learn more please read “How to Reject the World and Live for Heaven.”

 “The affections of which are set on the things of this world…must be burned up and purified of all created things in the fire of His love.
 This purgation drives away the evil spirits who has dominion over our soul, because of our attachment to those pleasures.”